When are lessons available?

 What do I wear to a riding lesson?

 Riding attire for a lesson includes weather-appropriate clothing for being outside, long pants, and a boot with a smooth-tread sole and at least a ½ inch heel.
 For the first few lessons, tennis shoes or other sturdy enclosed shoes are allowed.
-All students will be required to wear a school-provided helmet while riding.

 Where can I find appropriate boots for riding?